Ion Knowledge Base

 Ion Configuration Manager will crash if the Ion Client add-on is not installed

-Summary The Ion Configuration Manager requires the Browsium Ion Client add-on also be installed in order to function.
-Attempting to run the Configuration Manager without the client already installed will result in a crash in the manager.
-Details The Browsium …
+Applies to Ion 2.x and 3.x Summary The Ion Configuration Manager requires the Browsium Ion Client also be installed in order to function.
+Attempting to run the Configuration Manager without the client already installed may result in a crash in …

 Continue Reading...